 So let’s start with what those problems may be.

-1. Sex Has A Different Meaning
+1. Sex Before Marriage Has A Different Meaning Than Sex Once You’re Married

-Here’s the central issue: sex within marriage and sex outside of marriage are two very different things.
+Here’s the central issue: sex after marriage and sex before marriage are two very different things.
 Within marriage, sex is the combination of a spiritual, emotional, and physical union.
 It’s everything we are, because we’re committed to one another, and it’s expressing the sum total of that commitment.
 Outside of marriage, though, sex is primarily physical.
 It isn’t a spiritual union in the same way because there isn’t real commitment present–even if you are engaged.
 And so sex takes on a flavor that it really wasn’t intended to have.

 When you do get married, then, you could still be stuck in that mindset (or your husband could be stuck in that mindset).
 I received an email recently, for instance, that said,